CommunityScale/housingforecastdocs/docs/glossary.md

 **Effective rents:** Contract rent minus concessions.

-**FRED:** Federal Reserve Economic Data.
-Provides recent data on rents.
+**FRED (Federal Reserve Economic Data):** An online database of economic data maintained by the Federal Reserve Bank of St. Louis, including interest rates, employment, and economic indicators.

+**GEOID:** A unique geographic identifier code used by the U.S. Census Bureau to identify specific geographic areas (states, counties, census tracts, etc.).

 **Household trends:** Changes in the number of households over time due to factors like new formations, changes in size, and migration.

 **Housing needs assessment:** An analysis of a community's housing market to determine the current and future housing needs in order to guide planning and policy decisions.

-**HUD:** U.S. Department of Housing and Urban Development.
-Provides data on Area Median Income, housing permits, and more.
+**HUD (U.S. Department of Housing and Urban Development):** Federal agency responsible for housing policy, including setting Area Median Income standards for affordable housing programs.

 **Income band:** Ranges of household incomes that can afford specific rents, adjusted for program-specific limits.

 **Infrastructure:** Services and facilities such as roads, water, sewerage, and parks.

+**Leslie Matrix:** A matrix representation of age-structured population projection where the first row contains fertility rates and the subdiagonal contains survival/migration rates.

 **LIHTC:** Low Income Housing Tax Credit.
 A federal program that provides tax incentives for affordable housing development.